 This particular goal sheet has a lot of room for the goal owner as well as the goal setter to discuss both the purpose of the goals being set, as well as some challenges that may be encountered along the way.

-While Excel is the better alternative if you are setting goals in bulk, Word goal setting templates are better as individual goal setting templates.
+Excel templates are better if you are setting goals in bulk, but Word goal-setting templates are better as individual goal-setting templates.

 With a section devoted to checking-in on the goal in 6 months, this is the perfect Word goal setting template for setting goals at the beginning of the year and following up on them during mid-year reviews.

-Relatively straightforward, this goals template for employees can easily be used to set annual goals for employees.
+Relatively straightforward, this goal template for employees can easily be used as a yearly goals template for employees.

 Setting career goals is an amazing way to visualize your career path and map out development areas for yourself.